9 Best Pet Friendly Hotels in Canmore, Alberta

 Pet-Friendly Hotels in Canmore

 Canadian Rockies Chalets is an affordable option for those seeking self-catering accommodation that is also pet-friendly in Canmore.
-Each suite comes with a fully equipped kitchen and private patio.
+At Canadian Rockies Chalets, designated rooms are available for guests with three pets of any size, subject to an extra charge of $20 per pet per night.
+Both dogs and cats are welcome, and guests are even permitted to leave them unattended in their rooms.
+Each suite comes with a fully equipped kitchen and private patio, which is great for relaxing outside with your home-cooked meal.
 There are gas bbq facilities onsite for those who’d like to grill out.

 The suites here are a little dated but comfortable enough with decent value.
 You come to Canmore to enjoy the mountains anyway!
 Next door, the location is next to the Basecamp Resorts hotel and an easy walk to downtown Canmore or Rocky Mountain Bagel.